-If you and your petite posse are in need of a little family vacay, the slower pace, lessened crowds and off-season hotel rates make the post-summer months the perfect time to schedule a weekend out of town.
-Whether you’re looking for an adventurous getaway, a scenic destination or a relaxing locale, we’ve put together 13 kid-approved fall getaways, all within a few hour’s drive of Seattle.
-The best part?
-They all require very little planning on your part.
-Scroll down and start making plans!
+If you and your crew are in need of a little family vacay, the slower pace, lessened crowds and off-season hotel rates make the post-summer months the perfect time to schedule a weekend out of town.
+Whether you’re looking for an adventurous getaway in the mountains or a scenic destination on the water, scroll down for 13 kid-approved fall getaways all within a few hour’s drive of Seattle.

 Located approximately 3.5 hours from Seattle, Lake Chelan is the perfect driving distance for an extended fall weekend getaway.
 With a proclivity for 300 days of sun, an array of outdoor activities and over 30 wineries hugging the shores of the beautiful blue-green water, this family destination offers a little something for everyone.
 Hop aboard the Lady of the Lake for a day trip (or overnight adventure) where you can take in spectacular mountain and lake views and enjoy unplugged serenity.
 This 55-mile journey brings you to the head of Lake Chelan, known as Stehekin Valley; which is only reachable by boat, seaplane or a 50-mile hike.
 Of course, a fall trip to Lake Chelan wouldn’t be complete without visiting Blueberry Hills—a small, family owned and operated U-pick berry farm and restaurant.
 The eclectic restaurant serves good old-fashioned grub and the best Breakfast Blintz you’ve ever tasted.
 Psst!
 Plan to wait in line if you hit the restaurant during peak breakfast or lunch hours.
 This is a popular place, especially on the weekends!

 Stay at Wapato Point, a 116-acre property that sits on 1.5 miles of waterfront in Manson (just a short drive from downtown Lake Chelan).
-This family fave boasts large sandy beaches coupled with outdoor activities galore (think: biking, swimming, boating, fishing, putt putt golf, tennis and walking trails), a huge indoor pool, hot tub and sauna and accommodations that range from studios and one bedrooms to two and three bedroom condominiums and large homes, making it the perfect resort for families.
+This family fave boasts large sandy beaches coupled with outdoor activities galore (think: biking, swimming, boating, fishing, putt putt golf, tennis, walking trails), a huge indoor pool, hot tub and sauna and accommodations that range from studios and one bedrooms to two and three bedroom condominiums and large homes, making it the perfect resort for families.